-The financial support is given along with other assistance.
+The financial support is given to BIPOC businesses (Black, Indigenous, People of Color) as well as MWBE owned businesses along with other assistance.
 Women can get mentoring from other female business leaders in Nevada.
 There is free advice for Black, Latina and minority owned companies.
 Or look into workshops, entrepreneurship classes, budgeting or financial project help and more.

 Find business loans or free grants in Nevada

 The list of programs, agencies, and resources below is updated daily.
 Any small to mid sized business, or startup company, can apply for a loan, grant, counseling, or financial help.

 Year round financial assistance programs, free grants, loans and business coaching

 A number of non-profits, charities, and government agencies in Nevada offer financial assistance that year round in NV.
 Find details below by city/county/geography as well as “category”.
 Or continue to scroll down the page for more resources.

 Latin Chamber of Commerce provides assistance and resources across the state.
 Latino, Hispanics, Immigrants, and Latinas can find free business grants or low cost loans.
 Or learn about services such as the Nevada Microenterprise Initiative, Urban Chamber of Commerce and other regional non-profits.
 Learn about starting or growing a business, getting capital, setting up retail or online websites and so much more.
 Both free services are offered as well as some low-cost assistance.
 Learn more on the Chamber of Commerce here. https://www.lvlcc.com/